uselesstechjunks/leetcode/docs/source/stat.rst

 .. math::
     \mathcal{F}=\{r(x)=mx+c; m,c\in\mathbb{R}\}

 then it's parametric.
-Similarly, if the model is a set of FFN (feed-forward networks) of a given size, then it is also parametric and the parameters of this model is the weights and biases in each layer.
+Similarly, if the model is a set of FFN (feed-forward networks) of a given size, then it is also parametric and the parameters of this model are the weights and biases in each layer.

 If it is for densities, then a parametric model could be